Myth 1: CBD Oil Cures this or that “illness”

 While there has been a lot of research surrounding CBD it is wrong to claim that it can “cure” any one certain illness.
 We sell CBD on a food supplement basis only.

 Claiming that CBD is a medicine is also problematic and complex.
 It’s so important that people don’t believe it can “fix” them.
-It’s misleading and until research says otherwise, CBD is classed as a dietary supplement for legal reasons.
+It’s misleading and until research says otherwise, CBD is classed as a food supplement for legal reasons.

 With that said, you do not have to be ‘ill’ to use CBD.The only people we recommend not using CBD is pregnant and breast feeding women.
 If you are on any medication, we would always recommend taking to a medical professional before trying CBD.
 It could be a great additition to your other food supplements.

 Myth 2: CBD Oil is Psychoactive